Best Standalone VR Headsets (2026)

 Best for Each Use Case

-Consensus top pick across Tom's Guide, TechRadar, PC Gamer, and GamesRadar.
+Consensus top pick across Tom's Guide, TechRadar, PC Gamer, and GamesRadar — even after the April 2026 price hike to $599.99.
 The pancake optics deliver sharp edge-to-edge clarity that is a generation ahead of Fresnel-lens headsets.
 The 110-degree FOV is the widest in the mid-range tier.
 Full-color mixed reality passthrough with two 4 MP RGB cameras enables room-scale AR applications.
 The Quest game library is the largest of any standalone platform with thousands of titles.
-Supports wireless PC VR streaming via Air Link or Virtual Desktop. [src1, src2, src3, src4]
+Supports wireless PC VR streaming via Air Link or Virtual Desktop. [src1, src2, src3, src4, src8]

 Uses the identical Snapdragon XR2 Gen 2 processor as the Quest 3, meaning every Quest 3 game runs at the same performance level.
 The tradeoff is Fresnel lenses instead of pancake optics (narrower 96-degree FOV, slightly less clarity) and lower per-eye resolution (1832x1920 vs 2064x2208).
-For first-time VR buyers and families, the $200 savings over the Quest 3 makes this the clear entry point.
-Color mixed reality passthrough is included. [src1, src7]
+At the new $349.99 price, the $250 savings over the Quest 3 makes this the clear entry point for first-time VR buyers and families.
+Color mixed reality passthrough included. [src1, src7, src8]

 Best Passthrough / Mixed Reality: Pico 4 Ultra (~$600) — Check price

-Pico 4 Ultra's passthrough has 14% higher angular resolution than Quest 3, with no double-imaging and minimal distortion on moving objects.
-The headset visor weighs only 304 g with the rear battery acting as a counterweight for superior comfort.
+Pico 4 Ultra's passthrough has 14% higher angular resolution than Quest 3, with no double-imaging and minimal distortion on moving objects — arguably the biggest issues with passthrough on Quest 3.
+The headset visor weighs only 304 g (580 g total with strap), with the rear battery acting as a counterweight for superior comfort.
 12 GB RAM (50% more than Quest 3) allows up to 20 simultaneous windows.
 Wi-Fi 7 support.
-The main downside is a smaller game library compared to Meta's ecosystem. [src4, src7]
+With Quest 3 now at $599, Pico 4 Ultra's $600 price is effectively equal — a much closer competition than before. [src4, src7]

 Valve's first standalone headset runs SteamOS and natively integrates the entire Steam library.
 Dual Wi-Fi 7 radios split internet and VR streaming traffic across 5 GHz and 6 GHz bands for low-latency wireless PC VR.
 Foveated streaming enhances detail where your eyes look.
 At 440 g total, it is the lightest full-featured standalone headset.
 2160x2160 per eye with up to 144 Hz refresh.
 16 GB LPDDR5X RAM is double most competitors.
-Expected to ship H1 2026 — specs confirmed but real-world performance unverified. [src5]
+In April 2026 Valve marked Steam Frame as "coming soon" after RAM/storage price spikes forced a pricing-and-shipping rethink — original H1 2026 window has slipped, expect H2 2026 ship at earliest.
+Valve has only committed to "cheaper than Valve Index ($999)". [src5, src9]

 Best Enterprise / Highest Resolution: HTC Vive Focus Vision (~$999) — Check price

 The highest-resolution standalone headset at 2448x2448 per eye with a 120-degree FOV — essential for training simulations, architectural visualization, and enterprise XR deployments.
 Supports DisplayPort streaming for wired PC VR in addition to standalone and wireless modes.
 Swappable batteries enable continuous use in professional settings.
-The tradeoff is weight (750 g) and price. [src2, src7]
+The tradeoff is weight (750 g) and price.
+Consumer game library is limited compared to Meta. [src2, src7]

 Best Android XR Ecosystem: Samsung Galaxy XR (~$1,800) — Check price